 The family asks that in lieu of flowers, donations may be made to Ohio -Special Olympics at https://www.specialolympics.org/programs/united-states/ohio

-To send flowers to Patsy's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Patsy Diangelo, Jr., please visit our floral store.